 Maybe you know some of these words, but what if the person you're listening to uses a different variation that you don't understand?

-The number of synonyms and the frequency with which they're used means learners need to memorise additional vocabulary in order to avoid getting stuck.
+The number of synonyms and the frequency with which they're used means you need to memorise additional vocabulary in order to avoid getting stuck.

 As you practice Chinese, take the time to learn several ways of saying things.
 That way, even if you want to express yourself with more familiar words, you can still understand what other people are talking about if they use a synonym.

 Another key thing to watch out for with different Chinese speakers is their accent.

 When you first start talking to a “Chinese” person — do you know where they are from?
 What is their background?